blmousee/simpleperf/README.md

 sudo-game-jni.so.
 We focus on sudo-game-jni.so, not the java code or system libraries.

-## 1. Run debug version of the app on device
+## 1. Run a debuggable="true" version of the app on device
-We need to run debug version of the app, because we can’t use *run-as* for non debuggable apps.
+We need to run a copy of the app with android:debuggable=”true” in its AndroidManfest.xml <application> element, because we can’t use run-as for non-debuggable apps.

 ## 2. Download simpleperf to the app’s directory
 Use *uname* to find the architecture on device